paddyjclancy/devops_notes/docker_containers/README.md

 - `$ docker container run` - spin up a fresh container
 - `$ docker container run -it <image> sh` - spins up new container and navigates terminal in (-it) for "interactive"
 - `$ docker container start <ID>` - starts a specific container
+- `$ docker container exec ...` - to execute an internal container command from outside
 - `$ docker container stop <ID>` - stops a specific container
 - `$ docker rm <ID>` - remove a halted container
 - `$ docker build -t <name>` - builds container from Dockerfile and tags it with _name_ (-t / --tag)